sparkflows/sparkflows-docs/docs/installation-upgrading/configuration/configuring-kerberos.rst

 Configuring Kerberos
 ====================

-.. role:: red

-An example of using :red:`interpreted text`

-Fire runs with a kerberized Spark cluster. :red:`Below are the steps for configuring it`:
+Fire runs with a kerberized Spark cluster.
+Below are the steps for configuring it:

 * **Generate a keytab for Fire**

 * **Place it in .../fire-1.x.y/conf directory**::